Mariya Gabriel: Committee work

-Committee on Agriculture and Rural Development – AGRI
+From 2012 until 2014 Mariya Gabriel was a coordinator of the EPP Group in the Women's Rights and Gender Equality Committee.
+She was the rapporteur of the European Parliament on the proposed Women on Boards directive.

 During the 2009–2014 legislature Mariya Gabriel was a member of the Committee on Agriculture and Rural Development and was actively working on the reform of the new EU common agricultural policy (CAP) for the 2014–2020 period.
 As part of her work, she defended the principles of a fair, flexible and simplified agricultural policy.

-During the period 2011–2013, Mariya Gabriel organized a public debate "Agriculture and Politics – You are the link!" in a large number of cities in each region of Bulgaria.
-Discussions with farmers contributed the development of a national position in the context of the reform of the common agricultural policy for the 2014–2020 programming period.

 From 2014 to 2017, Mariya Gabriel was President of the Working Group on Apiculture and Bee Health.
 In 2015 and 2016 she organised the European Week of Bees and Pollination in the European Parliament.
 In 2016 Albert II, Prince of Monaco, was a keynote speaker.
-As part of this event she established the European forum of beekeepers and farmers.
-In 2017 she started the national campaign ‘Honey breakfast’ in schools aiming to promote the contribution of bees for biodiversity and the benefits from the consumption of honey and other apiculture products.

-The Danube Strategy

-Mariya Gabriel worked consistently on the Danube Strategy as a strategically important topic for the EU, based on the ‘bottom-up’ approach.
+Mariya Gabriel worked on the Danube Strategy as a strategically important topic for the EU.
 It is a strategy for the Danube macro-region, which covers nine Member States (Austria, Bulgaria, Croatia, Czech Republic, Germany, Hungary, Romania, Slovakia and Slovenia) and 5 non-EU states (Serbia, Bosnia and Herzegovina, Montenegro, Ukraine and Moldova).
-In 2012 Mariya Gabriel organised a public debate on ‘The Danube Strategy – an opportunity to build the regions in Europe’, in partnership with the Ministry of Regional Development of the Republic of Bulgaria and Hanns Seidel Foundation.
-The objective was to encourage the direct participation of citizens in defining projects and in the implementation of better partnerships between communities and countries involved in the Danube Strategy.

 EU foreign policy

-ACP-EU Joint Parliamentary Assembly

 From 2009 Mariya Gabriel was an active member of the ACP-EU Joint Parliamentary Assembly, which brings together parliamentarians from the African, Caribbean and Pacific Group of States and the European Union.
-As part of the Assembly, she was a member of the Committee on Political Affairs.
-Her work focused on conflict prevention and conflict resolution, strengthening the rule of law, development, EU-Africa relations, the future of ACP-EU cooperation, relations with the African Union, and participation of women in the democratisation and reconciliation process.
+In 2011 she was Head of the EU Election Observation Mission for the presidential and parliamentary elections in the Democratic Republic of Congo.
+In 2016 Mariya Gabriel led the EU Election Observation Mission for the presidential elections in Gabon.